Océane Zhu

-Océane Zhu Xuan (born on April 4, 1987) is a Chinese model, former beauty queen, and actress based in Hong Kong.
-She joined TVB in 2009 and left in 2015 to explore a career in Mainland China.
+Océane Zhu Xuan (born 4 April 1987) is a Chinese model, former beauty queen, and actress based in Hong Kong.
+She joined TVB in 2009 and left in 2015 to explore a career in Mainland China, later focusing on family life.

 Life and career

 Early life

-Océane was born and raised in Beijing.
-Growing up, she had been interested in the performing arts and longed to study it in France.
-Both her parents are in the Chinese Army and at seventeen, her parents gave her the option of either joining the military or study abroad; she chose to pursue her dreams.
-She eventually moved to Paris and studied acting at Cours Florent (a private French drama school) to hone her craft and graduated in 2010, making her fluent in Mandarin and French.
+Zhu was born and raised in Beijing.
+Both her parents served in the Chinese Army.
+As a child she developed a strong interest in the performing arts and fashion, often participating in school plays and modeling events.
+By her teenage years she had already been modeling part-time, appearing in local fashion shows and advertisements.
+At seventeen her parents gave her the choice of joining the military or studying abroad; she chose to pursue her dreams in the performing arts.
+She moved to Paris to study acting at the Cours Florent, a private French drama school, graduating in 2010 and becoming fluent in French.